tensorflow/community/rfcs/20191017-tfx-standardized-inputs.md

 `TensorAdapter` would allow a `TFXIO` implmentation to rely on a TF graph to do parsing -- the same graph can be used in both `BeamSource` and `TensorAdapter`.

+The default `TensorAdapter` can be constructed out of the Arrow schema (which is required for any TFXIO implementation) and `TensorRepresentations`.
+The latter is part of the TFMD schema.
+See [this section](#tensorrepresentation) for details.

 # Detailed Design